How might I feel after being in the ICU?

 Being weak and having to put a lot of effort into doing simple things, such as getting dressed and moving about, can make you feel low for a while.
 You can also feel like you’ve lost your independence if you need a lot of help from other people at this early stage.

-• Feeling upset and tearful
+• feeling upset and tearful,

-• Not caring what you look like
+• not care what you look like,

-• Being quick-tempered and snappy
+• be quick-tempered and snappy,

-• Feeling scared that you almost died
+• feel scared that you almost died, and

 Your family and friends will be pleased to have you home, but they may not understand why you may feel sad.
 Talk to them about how you feel.
 Also, go to see your GP who may be able to offer you treatment or counselling to help you through this difficult time.